illustris/IT-training/Day 1/Day 01 Session 02.md

 ```

 ## Problem 3
-1. In an array of numbers containing , one number occurs an odd number of times.
+1. In an array of numbers containing integers, one number occurs an odd number of times.
 Every other number occurs an even number of times.
-If the array has every number from 1 to N, find the odd and even numbers
+If the array has every number from 1 to N, find the odd number

 ### O(N) solution:
 ```c++